nvaytet/tilthenightends/README.md

 ### XP cheat

 - You can boost the XP gained by using e.g. `xp_cheat=5` (this will obviously be forced to 1 during the tournament).

+## Acknowledgements

+- The concept was heavily inspired by the [Vampire Survivors](https://en.wikipedia.org/wiki/Vampire_Survivors) video game.
+- Much of the artwork was taken from [their wiki fan page](https://vampire-survivors.fandom.com/wiki/Vampire_Survivors_Wiki).